 - Paris Las Vegas

 - MGM Grand Hotel

 - Planet Hollywood

 - The Bellagio

 - The Venetian

-You’re bound to have heard of some of these, but if you think they are located in the city of Las Vegas, you’d be wrong – because technically speaking, they are part of the unincorporated town of Paradise, Nevada.
+You’re bound to have heard of some of these casinos on the Strip, but if you think they are located in the City of Las Vegas, you’d be wrong – because technically speaking, they are part of the unincorporated town of Paradise, Nevada.

 All of the cities and unincorporated towns in the greater Las Vegas Valley are commonly referred to together as “Las Vegas.”

-As you can see from the map above, The Strip (red line) falls outside of the boundaries of the Las Vegas city limits.
-The Strip is actually located in the township of Paradise, NV.
+As you can see from the map above, The Strip (red line) falls outside of the boundaries (thin red line) of the Las Vegas city limits.
+The Strip is actually in unincorporated Clark County, not Las Vegas.
+It is physically located in the township of Paradise, NV.